Computer Science 410

 Grading

-Students will have written assignments, present one lecture, and complete a final project.
+Students will have written assignments, present two lectures, and complete a final project.

 • Homework: 30%